 blickwechsel

-We work systemically and use methods that allow our participants to experience their own behaviour through the eyes of their counterpart.
-A change of perspective and empathy are therefore important methodological components.
-We work in a highly process-orientated way, i.e. the needs and issues of the participants with regard to the given topic determine the training.
+We adopt a systemic approach and employ methods that enable participants to experience their own behavior through the perspectives of others.
+Perspective-taking and empathy are thus integral methodological components.
+Our work is highly process-oriented, meaning that the needs and topics of the participants shape the training in relation to the subject matter at hand.
 We offer both company-specific seminars and coaching sessions.

 Approach